mertcancoskuner/dyana/README.md

-Dyana is a sandbox environment based on Docker and [eBPF](https://github.com/aquasecurity/tracee) crafted for loading, running and monitoring machine learning models, ELF files and more.
+Dyana is a sandbox environment based on Docker and [eBPF](https://github.com/aquasecurity/tracee) crafted for loading, running and monitoring machine learning models, ELF files, Pickle files and more.
 It provides detailed insights into GPU memory usage, filesystem interactions, network requests, and more.

 ## Loaders